jonmartin721/VirtualCryptoTrading/README.md

 # For Professor Marian Iskander
-Please be advised, in order to run this program you must have the required dependencies.
+Please be advised, in order to **compile** this program you must have the required dependencies.
+If you are just running the supplied .jar file, you do not need any of them, as they are bundled in the .jar.
 All dependencies are being bundled in a .jar file to guarantee program is operable.
-Please keep in mind only do this if your using the .jar file and not compiling yourself.

 In the directory of the CryptoProject.jar file, please create a command prompt and type the following:
 </br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;java -cp CryptoProject.jar EchoServer

 then open a new command prompt in the same folder and type the following:
-</br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;java -cp CryptoProject.jar Echoclient
+</br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;java -cp CryptoProject.jar EchoClient

-Also the Maven coordinates are:
+Also the Maven coordinates (for importing into an IDE for compilation) are:
 </br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;com.google.code.gson:gson:2.8.2
 </br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;com.squareup.retrofit2:converter-gson:2.4.0
 </br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;com.squareup.retrofit2:retrofit:2.4.0